lucas-goldner/FlutterShow/README.md

 # If language files were not generated
 $ flutter pub run intl_utils:generate

+# (Optional) if you want to run it on macOS
+$ cd macos && pod install && cd ..

 # Run the app (for example on macOS) OR use the pre-built `launch.json`
 $ flutter run -d macos
 ```